aMoniker/jQuery-prism/README.md

 Currently this should work in any browser that supports 3D CSS.
 The one exception is (of course) IE10, which supports 3D CSS but does *not* support the necessary `transform-style: preserve-3d` style.

 There is a workaround for this, which I plan to add in future versions.

+Also, I realize that this plugin can only make *rectangular* prisms.
+I had originally planned to make a plugin capable of producting n-sided regular prisms, but I couldn't find a clever enough way to create the top and bottom faces (triangles, octogons, etc.) while still allowing arbitrary background properties to be set.

+It may be possible in the future when the [shape-outside](http://dev.w3.org/csswg/css3-exclusions/#shape-outside-property) property becomes more well-supported.
+Or, maybe it's possible now and you know of a clever way.
+If you do, tell me about it or send a pull request!